lpod/lpod-python/doc/level1.rst

-The level 1 API is not validating, so the user is responsible of the ODF compliance (the API doesn't automatically prevent the applications from inserting an element at the wrong place).
+The level 1 API is not validating, so the user is responsible of the ODF compliance (the API doesn't automatically prevent the applications from inserting an element at the wrong place or to set non-ODF elements).

 Any element can be retrieved according to its sequential position in a given context or its text content (if defined), through methods like